Manuel-Kehl/Go-For-It/README.md

 #### FreeBSD

-_Go For It!_ is avaiable in the [FreeBSD Ports Collection](https://freshports.org/deskutils/go-for-it):
+_GoForIt!_ is avaiable in the [FreeBSD Ports Collection](https://freshports.org/deskutils/go-for-it):

     pkg install go-for-it

 #### Windows

 Unfortunately, a recent Windows version isn't available.
-The https://github.com/mank319/Go-For-It/commits/windows-cmake branch may be a good starting point for porting the current version of _Go For It!_ to Windows.
+The https://github.com/mank319/Go-For-It/commits/windows-cmake branch may be a good starting point for porting the current version of _GoForIt!_ to Windows.

 #### Others

-It should be fairly straightforward to compile _Go For It!_ on Unix-like platforms as long as Gtk+3, libcanberra and cmake are available.
+It should be fairly straightforward to compile _GoForIt!_ on Unix-like platforms as long as Gtk+3, libcanberra and cmake are available.
 Should you run into any difficulties feel free to add an [issue](https://github.com/JMoerman/Go-For-It/issues).

 ## Information For Nerds

-_Go For It!_ is free and open source software licensed under the GPLv3.
+_GoForIt!_ is free and open source software licensed under the GPLv3.
 It has been written in _Vala_ making heavy use of the _GTK_ framework.

 The user interface is inspired by the design philosophy of [elementary OS](http://elementary.io/) and [Gnome](http://www.gnome.org/) applications, striving for elegant simplicity.